gfetterman/undone/README.md

 ### 1. Reversible operations

-* define a class (or named tuple) for each operation, with a well-defined interface - something like "forward_op" and "reverse_op"
+* define a class (or named tuple) for each operation, with a well-defined interface - something like `do` and `undo`
 * hand instances of this class to the stack object
 * doesn't require any handle on the object(s) being modified by the operations
+* but not all operations are easily reversible
+* and it's up to the user to ensure reversibility

-### 2. Building from scratch
+### 2. Regenerating current state from scratch

-* (optionally) define a class for each operation, with a well-defined interface - something like "execute" or "forward_op", or perhaps just "__call__"
+* define a function or callable class for each operation
-* hand instances of these classes to the stack object
+* hand instances of these objects to the stack object
-* requires a handle on or snapshot of the initial state of the object(s) being modified by the operations; operations probably need to be handed this handle every time they're called
+* requires a handle on or snapshot of the initial state of the object(s) being modified by the operations; operations must accept this handle as a parameter when called

 ### 3. Snapshots

 * requires handles on or snapshots of incremental states of the object(s) being modified by the operations.
-These snapshots are triggered explicitly by the user, and so can be used as frequently or as moderately as desired
+These snapshots are triggered explicitly by the user, and so can be used as frequently or rarely as desired
-* a more advanced feature involves providing a method to `diff` the snapshots, to allow more efficient storage of the snapshots
+* a more advanced feature involves providing a method to `diff` the snapshots, to allow more efficient storage of the snapshots (not implemented yet)